Understanding Users' Interaction with Login Notifications: Discussion

-Contrary to concerns about burdening users, it can be argued that users took the appropriate action in the legitimate cases.
-Therefore, users are not burdened, as they correctly follow the instructions when prompted by a legitimate login notification.
-Moreover, users tend to feel more protected and satisfied when they receive notifications.
-The reassurance they provide contributes to a positive user experience and reinforces trust in the service.
+\textbf{Arguments for Notifications} Contrary to concerns about \mbox{burdening} users, it can be argued that users took the appropriate action in the legitimate case---namely, ignoring the notification.
+Our study showed that most \textit{participants correctly followed the instructions} when prompted by a legitimate login notification and our qualitative results proved that they even correctly understand its meaning and cause.
+Additionally, some users \textit{felt more protected} and satisfied when receiving such notifications.
+According to their qualitative feedback, such notifications' reassurance contributes to a positive user experience and reinforces trust in the service.